MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Develop-an-Extension.md

          If you use a source control system, you may want to pull the base .TXT files from there.

-    2. If you will be adding Multilanguage translations for captions or constants, you must first export all of the text strings to file using [How to: Add Translated Strings By Importing and Exporting Multilanguage Files](How-to--Add-Translated-Strings-By-Importing-and-Exporting-Multilanguage-Files.md).
+    2. If you will be adding multilanguage translations for captions or constants, you must first export all of the text strings to file using [How to: Add Translated Strings By Importing and Exporting Multilanguage Files](How-to--Add-Translated-Strings-By-Importing-and-Exporting-Multilanguage-Files.md).

 2. Create functionality in the development environment.